 What is Spirulina?

 Spirulina is a blue-green algae powder that’s often considered a superfood (a word that I avoid using) due to it’s nutrient content and supposed health benefits.
 While we can’t trust everything that we read on the internet, we do know that spirulina is rich in nutrients.
 It’s a source of antioxidants and is said to have inflammation-fighting properties.
+You can buy spirulina powder or capsules.

 How to Use Spirulina: